 • Chair

-Logistics: Formation of the Board and scheduling of the defence is a fairly elaborate process, and several administrative bodies are involved, including SCS, FGPA, Video Conferencing, and Scheduling.
-The whole process is initiated by the Thesis Supervisor(s) by submitting theĀ PhD Thesis Defence Committee Specification Form.
+Logistics: Formation of the Board and scheduling of the defence is a fairly elaborate process, and several administrative bodies are involved, including SCS, Graduate Studies, Video Conferencing, and Scheduling.
+The whole process is initiated by the Thesis Supervisor(s) by submitting the PhD Thesis Defence Committee Specification Form.
 Note that this form is due to the Graduate Administrator at least eight weeks before the defence can actually take place.
-Very recently, FGPA has automated some of the aspects of thesis submission via Carleton Central, and hence it is important to follow those steps as well.
-Please consult Electronic Thesis Deposit, where the student will upload the examination copy of the thesis and some relevant forms, and then the Thesis Supervisor, Graduate Director, SCS Director, and the Dean of FGPA are asked to sign off electronically.
+Graduate Studies has automated some of the aspects of thesis submission via Carleton Central, and hence it is important to follow those steps as well.
+Please consult Electronic Thesis Deposit, where the student will upload the examination copy of the thesis and some relevant forms, and then the Thesis Supervisor, Graduate Director, SCS Director, and the Dean of Graduate Studies are asked to sign off electronically.

 Scheduling of the Examination: The Thesis Supervisor(s) coordinates with all the members of the Examination Board to arrive at a date for the Examination.
 This is communicated by the Thesis Supervisor to the Graduate Administrator through the PhD.
 Thesis Defence Committee Specification Form.
-Upon receipt of this form the Graduate Administrator prepares a Notice of Defence.
+Upon receipt of this form, and approval of the Grad Director, the Graduate Administrator prepares a Notice of Defence.
 The Graduate Administrator sends a copy of the Notice of Defence and instructions to the entire committee.
-The School forwards to the Dean FGPA a copy of the Thesis, Notice of Thesis Examination, and the Departmental Chair/Thesis Supervisor Thesis Defence Authorization Form.
-The School may also forward a copy of the thesis to the External Examiner as directed by the Dean FGPA.

-The Dean of FGPA writes to the external examiner to review procedures followed in the defence, to outline judgments to be made and to ask that any major concerns be communicated in the report to be submitted at least one week in advance of the examination.
+The Dean of Graduate Studies writes to the external examiner to review procedures followed in the defence, to outline judgments to be made and to ask that any major concerns be communicated in the report to be submitted at least one week in advance of the examination.

-Note that only after the receipt of all the relevant documents by the Dean of FGPA does the Dean announce the date, time, and place of the examination.
+Note that only after the receipt of all the relevant documents by the Dean of Graduate Studies does the Dean announce the date, time, and place of the examination.
 Any special arrangements for the participation of the examiners (telephone, video-conferencing, etc.) are included in the examination notice.
-As directed by the Dean FGPA, the date of this announcement must be at least four weeks in advance of the date of the examination.
+As directed by the Dean of Graduate Studies, the date of this announcement must be at least four weeks in advance of the date of the examination.
 Please respect all these deadlines.

 The Examination: Please consult the document on Thesis Examination Policy for a very detailed overview of how the whole examination runs.
 This includes an in-camera session, the oral presentation, two rounds of questioning on the thesis, closing statements by the student, deliberations on the grades for Thesis and Oral Examination, and the outcome.
 Note that the outcome of this examination is whether the Oral Defence is Satisfactory or Unsatisfactory; whether the Thesis is Accepted, Acceptable after minor revisions, Acceptable after major modifications, or Rejected; and whether the Thesis grade is Satisfactory or Unsatisfactory.
 Please consult the Thesis Examination Policy document to understand what these grades mean.

-Final Submission: Thesis and Oral grades have further implications in terms of the submission of the final copy of the Thesis.
+Final Submission: Thesis results have further implications in terms of the submission of the final copy of the Thesis.
 Eventually, when the Thesis is ready after addressing all the minor and/or major changes, as required by the Examination Board, the student uploads the Thesis to Carleton Central for approval by the Thesis Supervisor(s).
-Once the Supervisor(s) approves the Thesis, it is forwarded to FGPA.
-If FGPA determines that the student has fulfilled all the requirements of the Ph.D., FGPA transfers the Thesis to the Carleton Library and recommends to the Senate through the Faculty Board of Graduate Studies that the degree be awarded to the student.
-Please do refer to the document on Thesis Examination Policy for all the logistics.
+Once the Supervisor(s) approves the Thesis, it is forwarded to Graduate Studies.
+If Graduate Studies determines that the student has fulfilled all the requirements of the Ph.D., Graduate Studies transfers the Thesis to the Carleton Library and recommends to the Senate through the Faculty Board of Graduate Studies that the degree be awarded to the student.
+Please refer to the document on Thesis Examination Policy for all the logistics.